ahosavalike-ucsd-courses/cse231-proj6/design.md

 false
 ```

 Binary Search Tree implementation using mutable lists (`set!` on `list`).
 Shows the usage of `add_val` and `val_in` along with the overloaded `set!` usage on lists and variables. `0` and `6` are not in the BST.
 This implementation mutates the BST rather than constructing a new one along the path.
+Uses the first index for the left child, second index for the value and third index for the right child.

 ## Comparisons

 ### Python

 Primitive types can go on the heap and allocated dynamically, which is how this compiler does it as well.
 Metadata is stored by wrapping the primitive types in data objects, which means even constants have overhead.
 This is similar to how we have tags for numbers and an extra word for representing length in lists.
+Memory for heap allocated data is managed by the Python memory manager, similar to how we take care of memory allocation and layout in Snek.

 ### C